Tidal is now part of Redwood Software, the global leader in full stack enterprise automation. LEARN MORE

 • Monitor file events

-• Use batch as well as time-and event-based processing
+• Schedule batch jobs time-and event-based workloads

 How It Works